AdobeDocs/commerce-webapi/src/pages/get-started/authentication/gs-authentication-token.md

 A cron job that runs hourly removes all expired tokens.

-## IMS Access tokens for web API calls
+## IMS access tokens for web API calls

 Web API services and events need access tokens to provide authentication credentials to protected resources once the Commerce Admin is integrated with the IMS authentication workflow.